Key takeaways

 When you should not build a real-time video translator

 Skip the build if (a) your call volume is below ~1,000 minutes / month and you can buy human interpretation cheaper; (b) the regulatory bar is so high that AI-translated communication is not legally acceptable (some legal proceedings, certain medical contexts); (c) your audience is concentrated in a single language and translation is a vanity feature, not a customer need.
+If you would rather buy than build, our comparison of the seven best video call translation tools walks through the off-the-shelf options first.

 Conversely, do build when cross-language calls are a recurring cost or revenue blocker.
 Telehealth, sales, education, contact centre and live events all clear the bar above ~5,000 minutes / month.